Malay phonology: Baku pronunciation in Malaysia and Singapore

-In an effort to further standardize Malay across political boundaries after having done so in other aspects such as with spelling with the 1972 spelling reform, the artificial Baku standard of pronunciation which follows a "pronounce as spelt" guide to pronunciation was introduced and started being implemented in Malaysia in the year 1988.
+In an effort to further standardize Malay across political boundaries after having done so in other aspects such as with spelling with the 1972 spelling reform, the artificial Baku standard of pronunciation which follows a 'pronounce as spelt' guide to pronunciation was introduced and started being implemented in Malaysia in the year 1988.
 Starting in 1993, schools were ordered to use it in lessons and examinations, and students were only allowed to answer oral tests with Baku pronunciation.
-This effort ceased in 2000 with a government circular ordering its replacement in schools in favour of "common pronunciation" (sebutan biasa).
-The Malaysian Minister of Education later said that this move was done because Baku pronunciation was "different from the pronunciation commonly used by the people of this country", although some believe it had more political motivations as one of the biggest proponents of Baku pronunciation at the time, Anwar Ibrahim, had just been sacked from his position as Deputy Prime Minister just two years earlier in 1998.
+This effort ceased in 2000 with a government circular ordering its replacement in schools in favour of 'common pronunciation' (sebutan biasa).
+The Malaysian Minister of Education later said that this move was done because Baku pronunciation was 'different from the pronunciation commonly used by the people of this country', although some believe it had more political motivations as one of the biggest proponents of Baku pronunciation at the time, Anwar Ibrahim, had just been sacked from his position as Deputy Prime Minister just two years earlier in 1998.

 Singapore started using the Baku standard for official purposes in 1993.
 Ever since then, there have been various protests from Malay Singaporeans, calling for the return of the Johor-Riau standard as the official standard for standard Malay pronunciation.
-One prominent critic of the use of the Baku standard is Berita Harian editor, Guntor Sadali, who noted that "members of the Malay community generally find that Sebutan Baku (Baku Pronunciation) is very awkward".
-Studies analysing the standard Malay speech of Singaporean students, teachers and political leaders found that speakers generally speak with a "hybrid accent" when speaking standard Malay, mixing Johor-Riau and Baku pronunciation features.
-This pronunciation-mixing is particularly common in spontaneous speech where speakers are unable to monitor their speech as compared to when they are reading off a text.
+One prominent critic of the use of the Baku standard was the late Berita Harian editor Guntor Sadali, who noted that 'members of the Malay community generally find that Sebutan Baku (Baku Pronunciation) is very awkward'.
+Studies analysing the Standard Malay speech of Singaporean students, teachers and political leaders found that speakers generally speak with a 'hybrid accent' when speaking Standard Malay, mixing Johor-Riau and Baku pronunciation features.
+This pronunciation-mixing is particularly common in spontaneous speech where speakers are unable to monitor their speech as well as compared to when they are reading off a text.